Think that Europe is only awesome during the summer? Think again.

 Next I rely pretty heavily on leggings.
 I layer two pairs on particularly cold days.
 Pictured here is a pair I bought for €2 at the Turkish market near my place in Berlin.
 I couple these with other pairs I’ve acquired in China and back home in California, rotating each day to create a new look.

 I also carry three sweater dresses with me at any given time.
-Here are a few suggestions.
+This basic one is perfect.

-I also always have a toggle-clasp wool jacket on-hand.
+I also always have a chic wool jacket on-hand.
 It’s not lined, but since I’m layering, it keeps me plenty warm.

 Perhaps most importantly, proper footwear is the key to staying warm.
 This is something I put a decent amount of cash into.
 Believe it or not these are Ugg brand!
 I was a bit afraid to wear them nonstop without breaking them in first, but they remained warm and comfortable, perfect for any weather and never a problem for my (semi-wide) feet.
 They have two styles that match this one pretty closely on sale now: The Adirondack and Elsa boots.